lino-framework/book/docs/tutorials/polls/mysite/index.rst

 Many actions are created automatically by Lino.
 For example:

 - each table has a "default action" which is to open a window which displays this table as a grid.
-  That's why (in the :meth:`setup_main_menu <dd.Site.setup_main_menu>`
-  function of your :file:`polls/models.py`) you can say::
+That's why (in the :meth:`setup_main_menu <lino.core.plugin.Site.setup_main_menu>` function of your :file:`polls/models.py`) you can say::

     def setup_main_menu(site, ui, profile, main):
         m = main.add_menu("polls", "Polls")
-        m.add_action('polls.Polls')
+        m.add_action('polls.Questions')
         m.add_action('polls.Choices')

-  The :meth:`add_action <lino.core.menus.Menu.add_action>` method of Lino's
+  The :meth:`add_action <lino.core.menus.Menu.add_action>` method of
-  :class:`lino.core.menus.Menu` is smart enough to understand that if you specify a Table, you mean in fact that table's default action.
+  Lino's :class:`lino.core.menus.Menu` is smart enough to understand that if you specify a Table, you mean in fact that table's default action.

 - The :guilabel:`Save`, :guilabel:`Delete` and :guilabel:`New` buttons
   in the bottom toolbar of the Detail window have their own